clarissachng/clarissachng.github.io/README.md

 ## TL;DR

 My personal portfolio <a href="https://clarissachng.github.io/" target="_blank">clarissachng.github.io</a>
-which features summarises my experience and projects as well as my technical skills.<br/>
+which features a summary of my experience, projects as well as my technical skills.<br/>

 ## Built With